 Understandably, many people get confused when it comes to deciphering how that pertains to an online casino that NZ citizens want to play in.
 This law only applies to remote gambling within New Zealand.
 Players in New Zealand are allowed to gamble for real money in the case of overseas betting.

 To clarify, this means that players can’t place online bets with an operator that is based in New Zealand.
 Instead, they must place bets with operators based outside of New Zealand.
 Essentially, players in New Zealand aren’t prevented from betting online.
 Instead, offshore companies aren’t allowed to advertise their services within New Zealand.
-You can find more information on this as well as online casino NZ sites where New Zealand players can legally play for real money by following the link.
+You can find more information on this as well as online casino NZ sites where New Zealand players can legally play for real money by going to our free spins page.

 Who Controls Online Gambling in New Zealand?

 All gaming is controlled and licensed by the Department of Internal Affairs.
 This department maintains strict guidelines for each legal gambling class.
 These classes of gambling are determined by the prize values and methods of gaming.

 Class 1 gambling is restricted from prizes or turnover greater than $500.
 All proceeds from the gambling, interest included, if done by a single person, must be applied to the winners.
 Class 1 gambling is the only class that can be conducted by individuals.

 Class 2 gambling is required to have prizes with a total value between $500 and $5,000.
 The potential turnover must exceed $500 but can’t exceed $25,000.
 Class 2 gambling doesn’t require a license, but it has to be conducted by societies as defined in the Gambling Act mentioned earlier.

 Class 3 gambling has to have prizes that value a total of more than $5,000.
 Class 4 gambling usually refers to gambling that uses gaming machines.
 Classes 3 and 4 have to be conducted with a license.